Legal sports betting has come to New Hampshire.

 DraftKings became the first company to launch sports betting in the Granite State.
 New Hampshire residents and visitors can now take part in the action on one of the best sportsbooks in the world.

 Apps are available for iPhone / iPad and Android mobile devices.
 You can download them from the App Store (iOS) or direct from DraftKings.
-With a generous $25 free bet with no deposit required, you can check out the interface and bet types available without needing to make a deposit.
-If you like what you find, you’ll get a 100% welcome match up to $500 too.

 See our detailed DraftKings New Hampshire review for more.